dwyerse/EventPlanner/README.md

 - To view the menu, click the menu's name here or in the event view or edit page
 - Click the back link to return to the edit screen of the event

-### Feature 30: 'I want to see dietary requirements and access requirements of attendees so I can provide details to catering'
-- Login as an administrator user
-- Create a new event or view an existing event
-- Click View Guest Details button on the view page for this event
-- If guests have been invited to this event their details will be listed.
-Press Go Back button to return to the event view page
-- If instead no guests had been registered for this event, a message will be displayed indicating this.
-- Register new guest(s) for the event as per the instructions for Feature 13
-- Return to the view page for this event
-- Click View Guest Details button
-- Newly registered guests and their access requirements, dietary requirements should now be displayed

 ### Feature 10: 'I want to see the invite list'
 - Log in as administrator
 - Create a new event or view an existing event